whysaurjya/Nivasa-Website/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/codewithsadee?style=social)](https://twitter.com/intent/follow?screen_name=codewithsadee)
 [![YouTube Video Views](https://img.shields.io/youtube/views/SoxmIlgf2zM?style=social)](https://youtu.be/SoxmIlgf2zM)

+## Description
+Welcome to the GitHub repository for the Nivasa Hotel website, a luxurious online destination for travelers seeking comfort and elegance.
+Designed and developed by DIZIVER, this website combines aesthetic appeal with seamless functionality to provide an exceptional user experience.

 ## Features
 ● Modern Design: A visually stunning interface that reflects the sophistication of Nivasa Hotel.
 ● Responsive Layout: Optimized for desktop, tablet, and mobile devices to ensure accessibility for all users.